toxicantidote/circuitpython-st7920/README.md

+# WORK IN PROGRESS.
+NOT FUNCTIONAL!

-# Micropython ST7920
+# Circuitpython ST7920

-Micropython library for simple graphic primitives on ST7920 128x64 monochrome LCD panel using ESP8266 and SPI
+Circuitpython library for simple graphic primitives on ST7920 128x64 monochrome LCD panel using SPI

 # Features